legendum/plano/README.md

 are easily purged of old data by using the `delRange` API method (below).

 ## Use cases for Plano

-Generally it's a _Very Bad Idea™_ to make Plano directly available to web/app front-ends because the API doesn't (yet) support authentication/authorization.
+Generally it's a _Very Bad Idea_ to make Plano directly available to web/app front-ends because the API doesn't (yet) support authentication/authorization.
 Instead, Plano is ideally suited to the kinds of roles where you might use MongoDB, Redis or Riak as part of a secured NodeJS back-end server system.